makenowjust/bashcached/README.md

 So, you can use it as soon as you download it.

-And, it have been implemented almost all memcached commands:
+And, it implements almost all memcached commands:

   - `set`, `add`, `replace`, `append` and `prepend`
   - `get`, `delete` and `touch`